cnp3/ebook/protocols/tcp.rst

  - World wide web ( :term:`HTTP`, ...)
  - Most file transfer protocols ( :term:`ftp`, peer-to-peer file sharing applications , ...)
  - remote computer access : :term:`telnet`, :term:`ssh`, :term:`X11`, :term:`VNC`, ...
- - non-interactive multimedia applications : flash, ...
+ - non-interactive multimedia applications (flash, ...)

 On the global Internet, most of the applications used in the wide area rely on TCP.
 Many studies [#ftcpusage]_ have reported that TCP was responsible for more than 90% of the data exchanged in the global Internet.